zouden/OPT-InSitu-Toolbox/README.txt

 % Website: https://github.com/aallalou/OPT-InSitu-Toolbox
 % If you use the OPT InSitu Toolbox for your research, we would appreciate
 % if you would refer to the following paper:
-% xxxxxxxxxxxxxxTBDyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy
-% xxxxxxxxxxxxxxTBDyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy
+%
+% A. Allalou, Y. Wu, M. Ghannad-Rezaie, P. M. Eimon, and M. F. Yanik, “Automated
+% deep-phenotyping of the vertebrate brain,” Elife, vol. 6, p. e23379, Apr.
+2017.
-% xxxxxxxxxxxxxxTBDyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy
+%
 %--------------------------------------------------------------------------

 The major part of the code is written in MATLAB.
 The open source registration